vanbrabantf/npm-stat-fetcher/README.md

 ## Purpose

-A simple package that fetches statistics from NPM.
+A simple package written in PHP that fetches statistics from NPM.
 It's mostly a wrapper around the NPM-API.

 ## Installation